 1 head green lettuce

-Cut a honeydew melon in wedges, then remove rind.
+Cut a honeydew melon in wedges, then remove the rind.
 Alternate wedges with

 avocado slices, arranged on crisp green lettuce, for a real green salad.